Back in May, I was lucky enough to spend a day trout fishing.

 1 eating apple, cored and sliced

-1 large handful of California Walnuts, 60g approximately
+1 large handful of walnuts, 60g approximately

 A large handful of a sharp fruit such as gooseberry, blackberry or 1 stick of rhubarb - halve the gooseberry or blackberry or if you opted for rhubarb then finely slice it